ovity/octotree/README.md

 A collection of features that make pull request review awesome:

-* Show PR files and changes
+* Show PR files, changes and comments
-* Show code comments
 * Show file view status
 * View full file by clicking the "View full" button at the top of each file